civican/legisinfo/44-1/bills/C-11/bill_text.md

 For greater certainty, the Commission shall make orders under subsection 9.1(1) and regulations under subsection 10(1) in a manner that is consistent with the freedom of expression enjoyed by users of social media services that are provided by online undertakings.

-> **Explanatory Note**:
-> New.

 ### Section 13

   **(1)** The portion of subsection 11(1) of the French version of the Act before paragraph (a) is replaced by the following:

 ### Section 11

-      **(1)** Le Conseil peut **prendre des règlements** :
+      **(1)** Le Conseil peut prendre des règlements :

   **(2)** Paragraphs 11(1)(a) to (d) of the Act are replaced by the following:

-    with the approval of the Treasury Board, establishing schedules of fees to be paid by **persons carrying on broadcasting undertakings** of any class;
+    with the approval of the Treasury Board, establishing schedules of fees to be paid by persons carrying on broadcasting undertakings of any class;

-    providing for the establishment of classes of **broadcasting undertakings** for the purposes of paragraph (a);
+    providing for the establishment of classes of broadcasting undertakings for the purposes of paragraph (a);

-    providing for the payment of any fees payable by a **person carrying on a broadcasting undertaking**, including the time and manner of payment;
+    providing for the payment of any fees payable by a person carrying on a broadcasting undertaking, including the time and manner of payment;

-    respecting the interest payable by **such** a **person** in respect of any overdue fee; and
+    respecting the interest payable by such a person in respect of any overdue fee; and

   **(3)** Paragraph 11(1)(e) of the French version of the Act is replaced by the following:

-    **concernant** toute autre mesure d'application du présent article qu'il estime nécessaire.
+    concernant toute autre mesure d'application du présent article qu'il estime nécessaire.

   **(4)** The portion of subsection 11(2) of the English version of the Act before paragraph (a) is replaced by the following:

-    **(2)** Regulations made under paragraph (1)(a) may provide for fees to be calculated by reference to any criteria that the Commission **considers** appropriate, including by reference to
+    **(2)** Regulations made under paragraph (1)(a) may provide for fees to be calculated by reference to any criteria that the Commission considers appropriate, including by reference to

   **(5)** Paragraph 11(2)(a) of the Act is replaced by the following:

-    the revenues of the **persons carrying on broadcasting undertakings**;
+    the revenues of the persons carrying on broadcasting undertakings;

   **(6)** Paragraph 11(2)(b) of the English version of the Act is replaced by the following:

-    the performance of the **persons carrying on broadcasting undertakings** in relation to objectives established by the Commission, including objectives for the broadcasting of Canadian programs; and
+    the performance of the persons carrying on broadcasting undertakings in relation to objectives established by the Commission, including objectives for the broadcasting of Canadian programs; and

   **(7)** Paragraph 11(2)(c) of the Act is replaced by the following:

-    the market served by the **persons carrying on broadcasting undertakings**.
+    the market served by the persons carrying on broadcasting undertakings.

   **(8)** Subsection 11(3) of the Act is replaced by the following:

-    **(3)** No regulations made under subsection (1) shall apply to the Corporation or to **persons** carrying on programming undertakings on behalf of Her Majesty in right of a province.
+    **(3)** No regulations made under subsection (1) shall apply to the Corporation or to persons carrying on programming undertakings on behalf of Her Majesty in right of a province.

-    **(3.1)** The only fees that may be established with respect to a broadcasting undertaking that may be carried on without a licence shall be fees that relate to the recovery of the costs of the Commission's activities under this Act.
+    **(3.1)** The only fees that may be established with respect to a broadcasting undertaking shall be fees that relate to the recovery of the costs of the Commission's activities under this Act.

   **(9)** Subsection 11(4) of the English version of the Act is replaced by the following:

-    **(4)** Fees payable under this section and any interest **in respect of them** constitute a debt due to Her Majesty in right of Canada and may be recovered as such in any court of competent jurisdiction.
+    **(4)** Fees payable under this section and any interest in respect of them constitute a debt due to Her Majesty in right of Canada and may be recovered as such in any court of competent jurisdiction.

   **(10)** Subsection 11(5) of the Act is replaced by the following:

-    **(5)** A copy of each regulation that the Commission proposes to make under this section shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to **persons carrying on broadcasting undertakings** and other interested persons to make representations to the Commission with respect **to the regulation**.
+    **(5)** A copy of each regulation that the Commission proposes to make under this section shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to persons carrying on broadcasting undertakings and other interested persons to make representations to the Commission with respect to the regulation.

 ### Section 14